chainHero/heroes-service/README.md

 make
 ```

-The `home` page make a query in in the blockchain to get the value of the `hello` key and display it.
+The `home` page make a query in the blockchain to get the value of the `hello` key and display it.

 ![Screenshot Web Home Hello World](docs/images/web-home-hello-world.png)